metal3-io/cluster-api-provider-metal3/docs/deployment_workflow.md

 following the correct flow.
 An outline of the workflow is below.

-1. The CAPI controller will set the OwnerRef on the BaremetalCluster referenced by the Cluster, on the KubeadmControlPlane, and all machines, KubeadmConfig and BareMetalMachines created by the user or by a MachineDeployment.
+1. The CAPI controller will set the OwnerRef on the Metal3Cluster referenced by the Cluster, on the KubeadmControlPlane, and all machines, KubeadmConfig and BareMetalMachines created by the user or by a MachineDeployment.
 1. The CAPM3 controller will verify the controlPlaneEndpoint field and populate